Point Lookout: a free weekly publication of Chaco Canyon Consulting

 • Credit others for their contributions.
 And know that when proposing an alternative to someone else's idea, it's risky to personalize the idea by speaking of "your approach."
 Personalizing creates equivalence between accepting your alternative and rejecting the other person as a being.
 Speak instead of "Option A" or "Option 1."

 You probably have a collection like this, but maybe it isn't written down.
 Something magical happens for me when I write them down.
 I tend to remember them when I need them.
 If you haven't written down your collection, try it.
-First in this series Go to top Top Next issue: The Risks of Rehearsals Next Issue
+Some Things I've Learned Along the Way First issue in this series Go to top Top Next issue: The Risks of Rehearsals Next Issue

 Go For It: Sometimes It's Easier If You RunLove the work but not the job?
 Bad boss, long commute, troubling ethical questions, hateful colleague?
 This ebook looks at what we can do to get more out of life at work.
 It helps you get moving again!
 Read Go For It!
 Sometimes It's Easier If You Run, filled with tips and techniques for putting zing into your work life.
 Order Now!